pds01/SampleApp/README.md

 - Create a stack on Cloudformation using template_part_1.json
 - Update the stack on Cloudformation using template_part_2.json

+# Updating Sample App Code
+- Updated code will need to commied to a GIT repo
+- Update the REA2DeploymentGroup element in template_part_2.json with the repo id and commit id
+- Use CloudFormation to deploy the new template
+- Manual creation of a deployment via CodeDeploy is also possible

 # New Learnings
 - Cloud Formation
 - Ruby Apps